-5. Little Rock AFB C-130s routinely use Slow Routes or SR Routes, which are not part of the MTR system.
-Slow Routes (SR's) are low-level routes flown at speeds under 250 KIAS.
+Little Rock Air Force Base C-130s routinely use SR Routes which are not part of the MTR system.
+SR are low-level routes flown at speeds under 250 KIAS.
 These routes are not identified on enroute charts, but can be found on the Arkansas Aeronautical Chart.
-C-130s from Little Rock AFB use over 15 SR's within Arkansas for daily training.
+C-130s from Little Rock Air Force Base use over 15 SR's within Arkansas for daily training.
 Normally these routes are flown at 300-500' AGL during the day except around environmental or noise sensitive areas where the altitudes are increased.
-The following 4 pages contain a depiction of the routes over a sectional.
-NOTE: This is intended for situational awareness only, not for navigation.
-In addition, the routes are 5 nm either side of centerline.
+To view more comprehensive depictions of the many routes flown by our aircraft, please go the the website below.